huggingface/hub-docs/docs/hub/api.md

 This is equivalent to `huggingface_hub.list_models()`.

-The key `createdAt` in the response begins on `2022-03-02T23:29:04.000Z` as a result of a special migration.

 ### GET /api/models/{repo_id} or /api/models/{repo_id}/revision/{revision}

 Get all information for a specific model.

 This is equivalent to `huggingface_hub.model_info(repo_id, revision)`.

-The key `createdAt` in the response begins on `2022-03-02T23:29:04.000Z` as a result of a special migration.

 ### GET /api/models-tags-by-type